✔ The 1.5-year programme was cancelled after just six months

 And Germany plans to invest £35bn in areas like renewable energy and electric vehicles.

-The UK government could be doing so much more to help the climate – but you should obviously still take advantage of what they have offered.
+The UK government could be doing so much more to help the climate – but running a scheme properly would be a start.